ADHD in Children

 What is ADHD in children?

-Attention Deficit Hyperactivity Disorder, a neurodevelopmental disorder affecting attention and behavior.
+Attention Deficit Hyperactivity Disorder, a neurodevelopmental disorder characterized by symptoms of inattention, hyperactivity, and impulsivity.

 What are common symptoms of ADHD in children?